 There are two main types of electric shavers: rotary and foil.
 Rotary shavers comprise of a series of cutters that spin around a fixed position (typically 3 rotating blades placed in a triangular pattern) and cut hair entering the razor at skin level.
 Foil shavers are constructed from one large head that is covered with a metallic foil designed to raise hairs and guide them into the blade.
 Foil shavers offer a slightly closer shave than their rotary counterparts.

 Electric shavers are great if you are busy.
-Dry shaving with an electric device is much faster and easier than a wet shave, so an electric shaver is the best razor for men on the go.
+Dry shaving with an electric device is much faster and easier than a wet shave, so an electric shaver is the best razor for a man on the go.
 They offer a good quality shave without the hassle the other types can bring.
 They also require a lot less maintenance as the blades only need to be replaced approximately once every 12 months.
 Due to the fact that the blades in these shavers are hidden, the risk of injury is significantly reduced.

 Although electric shavers offer the quickest and easiest experience, they generally do not offer the closest shave.
 Some people also feel that using an electric device takes joy away from the experience.
 Quality electric shavers also require a large initial investment in comparison with the other types.
 You will, however, pay out a lot less over the long term for this investment.
 Discover what makes a great electric razor here.

 For a popular foil shaver try the Braun Series 7- 790cc Pulsonic Shaver System.
 For a great rotary shaver, why not try the Philips Norelco 1250X SensoTouch 3D Electric Shaver.